 There is a fun provision for multiple presenters too.
-It has an option of split screen.
-When the projection is made simultaneously from multiple sources, it automatically goes into split screen format.
+It has an option of split-screen.
+When the projection is made simultaneously from multiple sources, it automatically goes into a split-screen format.

 One more fun feature is the gesture mode.
 You do not have to be near your PC or laptop while giving the presentation.
 If the projector is connected to the device by USB, you can use this feature.